FOI-Bioinformatics/metaquest/README.md

 5. **Push to Your Fork**: Push your changes to your fork on GitHub.
 6. **Create a Pull Request**: From your fork, open a new pull request in the `metaquest` repository.

-Please ensure your code adheres to our coding conventions and standards.
-Before submitting a pull request, make sure all tests pass.

----

-This should provide a clearer picture for users who want to understand the default values used in each command.